mauriaristi/otilib/doc/source/aboutus.rst

 ============
 The following is a list of contributors for the development of the ``otilib/pyoti`` library.

-Mauricio Aristizabal,
+Mauricio Aristizabal, Ph.D.,
 Samuel Roberts,
 Jose-Leonel Hernandez-Estrada

-Special thanks to advisorship from the following people
+Special thanks to the advisorship from:

-Manuel J. Garcia (Ph.D. sdvisor)
+Dr. Manuel J. Garcia (Ph.D. sdvisor)
-Harry Millwater (Postdoc advisor)
+Dr. Harry Millwater (Postdoc advisor)

 Acknowledgements
 ================

-The development of the OTIlib and pyoti libraries has been developed with support from:
+The development of the OTIlib and pyoti libraries has been possible thanks to the support from:

 - St. Mary's University
 - National Aeronautics and Space Administration (NASA), grant 80NSSC23K1342.
 - Army Research Office (U.S. Department of Defense), grant W911NF2010315.
 - U.S. Department of Defense, grant W911NF1510456.
+- University of Texas at San Antonio.
 - COLCIENCIAS (now Minciencias) scholarship program 647-2014.
-- University of Texas at San Antonio.
 - Universidad EAFIT.